-Report of a meeting of the Shirley/Papanui Community Board, held on Wednesday 16 June 2010 at 4pm in the Boardroom, Papanui Service Centre, corner Langdons Road and Restell Street, Papanui.
+Minutes of a meeting of the Shirley/Papanui Community Board, held on Wednesday 16 June 2010 at 4pm in the Boardroom, Papanui Service Centre, corner Langdons Road and Restell Street, Papanui.

-- PRESENT: Yvonne Palmer (Chairperson), Ngaire Button, Pauline Cotter, Aaron Keown, Matt Morris and Norm Withers. - APOLOGIES: An apology for early departure was received and accepted from Norm Withers who retired from the meeting at 7pm and was absent for clauses 6, 7 and 8.
+PRESENT: Yvonne Palmer (Chairperson), Ngaire Button, Pauline Cotter, Aaron Keown, who retired from the meeting at 7pm and was absent for clauses 6, 7 and 8.